HOW DOES A STUDENT APPLY TO ATTEND THE ULW?

-- The deadline for applying is currently April 10.
+- The deadline for applying has been extended to April 10.

 - The nomination deadline is April 10.

-- Students will be notified of acceptance by May 1.
+- Students will be notified of acceptance no later than May 1.

 AS A FACULTY MEMBER, HOW DO I NOMINATE A STUDENT?

-- The faculty member must complete the online Nomination Form and upload a letter of recommendation.
+- The faculty member must complete the online Nomination Form.

 - In general, juniors and seniors are eligible, and ideally, the student has at least one semester remaining in the fall before graduating.